Last Updated on 28.1.21 by Nicola Fraser

 Agreeing what the arrangements for children will be over the Christmas period can be a stressful and emotional issue for separated parents.

 It is obviously a very special family time and who doesn’t want to watch their children’s eyes light up when they open their presents from Santa.
-It is important however to ensure that the children have quality time with both parents during this festive period and the key to ensuring a harmonious and peaceful Christmas is to agree the arrangements for the children at the earliest opportunity.
+It is important however to ensure that the children have quality time with both parents during this festive period and the key to ensuring a harmonious and peaceful Christmas is to agree on the arrangements for the children at the earliest opportunity.
 Think about what is going to be in the best interests of the children and be willing to compromise if necessary.
 Don’t leave it to the last minute, get the plans agreed well in advance and make the children feel secure and happy with the plans as soon as possible.

-It is common for parents in the midst of a separation to focus simply on which parent the children will live with and what contact they will have with the other parent however Christmas can often be overlooked especially if the separation occurs earlier on in the year.
+It is common for parents in the midst of separation to focus simply on which parent the children will live with and what contact they will have with the other parent however Christmas can often be overlooked especially if the separation occurs earlier on in the year.
 It is therefore important to agree on what the children’s arrangements for all holiday periods throughout the year at the earliest opportunity.
-Many parents agree the following arrangements for the festive period:
+Many parents agree on the following arrangements for the festive period:

 - This year, the children stay with their father overnight on Christmas Eve and Christmas Day and then stay with their mother on Boxing Day and the following day.
 This arrangement then continues on alternative years.